On the distinguishability of geometrically uniform quantum states: Irreducible representations

 Using the twirling technique from above, for a GU ensemble we again have

 where $\tilde{K}$ is taken over all $G$-equivariant operators such that $\tilde{K}\leq\frac{1}{n}\rho$.
 In particular, if $G$ acts irreducibly on the space $\cH$, then Schur's Lemma implies that

 In particular, $q_*>0$ if and only if $\rho$ has full rank.
 A choice of the optimal measurement is generated by a projection whose support is any subset of the minimal eigenspace of $\rho$.
+Further studies of the state exclusion problem using representation-theoretic methods have recently been carried out in \cite{diebra2025exclusion,yao2025conclusive}.

-\section{Generator with Symmetry}
+\section{Generator with symmetry}

 In this section, we consider two examples where the representation is not irreducible, but the generator has a particular symmetry that reduces the problem into the irreducible case.
 Before stating the result, we will first review Schur-Weyl duality and quantum $k$-designs.